 Ariel N. Lavinbuk, Partner

-Ariel N. Lavinbuk is a trial and appellate litigator with a broad commercial practice that spans a wide variety of subject matters—including intellectual property, bankruptcy, and securities litigation—and he has particular expertise handling legal disputes with international dimensions.
-Ariel also counsels clients on matters related to government ethics, holds a Top Secret/SCI security clearance, and has represented elected officials, their staff, and lobbyists in criminal actions and congressional investigations.
+Ariel N. Lavinbuk is a trial and appellate litigator.
+He has a broad commercial practice that spans a wide variety of subject matters—including intellectual property, bankruptcy, and securities litigation—and he has particular expertise handling legal disputes with international dimensions.
+Ariel also counsels clients on matters related to government ethics, holds a Top Secret/SCI security clearance, and has represented foreign and U.S. elected officials, their staff, and lobbyists in civil and criminal actions and congressional investigations.

-In recent years, Ariel has argued or briefed cases in scores of federal and state trial courts, and in nearly every federal court of appeals.
-His Supreme Court experience includes petition and merits-stage briefing in eight cases-among them, Costco v.
+In recent years, Ariel has argued or briefed cases in federal and state trial courts nationwide, and in nearly every federal court of appeals.
+His Supreme Court experience includes petition and merits-stage briefing in ten cases—among them, Costco v.
 Omega (2010) and Kirtsaeng v.
-John Wiley & Sons (2013), in which his work helped persuade the Court to permit, for the first time and over the Solicitor General’s objection, the parallel importation of copyrighted goods made abroad.
+John Wiley & Sons (2013), in which his work helped persuade the Court to permit, over the United States’ objection, the parallel importation of copyrighted goods made abroad.

 Ariel began his career at McKinsey & Co., where he advised technology and media companies on a wide variety of strategic and organizational issues.
 He also spent time on the management staff of Teach For America, where he placed nearly 2,000 teachers in over twenty school districts nationwide and disbursed millions of dollars in financial aid.

 Ariel clerked for Judge Stephen F. Williams on the United States Court of Appeals for the D.C.
 Circuit.
 He is widely published, with works appearing in the Harvard Law Review, the Yale Law Journal, and Slate, among other publications.
 He is also a fellow and founding board member of the Truman National Security Project, and is a frequent panelist at Georgetown Law School’s Supreme Court Institute.